Here’s How the Bald Eagle Almost Wasn’t the National Bird

 Vladimir Kogan Michael/Shutterstock

 As the Founding Fathers set about determining the national bird, the discussion turned toward using a golden eagle, but as a new nation made up of former Europeans who saw several other countries use the golden eagle, they gave up the notion.
-Next, check out the 15 amazing facts about American you never learned in school.
+The history of the bald eagle as the national bird is just one of the 15 amazing facts about American you never learned in school.